nova-network-inc/go-nova/README.md

+## Update Note 10/06/2022
+We have added bash scripts for both installing and starting the node, and you can find them under ```localnode```.
+More information and updated instructions will be posted here in the coming days.

 # Nova Network

 Nova Network is a open-source DAG programable smart contracts platform built for decentralised and enterprise-level applications, in one highly scalable ecosystem.
 Nova Network is home to digital money, decentralised infrastructure, and applications, ready and built to scale for global usage and adoption.
 It is compatible and interoperable with Ethereum and other EVM networks, and Solidity is natively compatible, making it easy and quick for Ethereum developers to build, deploy, or fork from existing open-source infrastructure built on other networks.